OrelSBinoklem/easy-gulp-by-orel/README.md

             pugOptions: {
                 pretty: '\t'          //  (String:              Def: "\t").
 What indents should be nested tags when compiling in html.
 Default: tab
             },
+            pugInsertCurPage: true,   //@ (boolean: true|false, Def:true).
+In this mode, a variable with the name "current" is transferred to each pug file in which there is a name of the executable (the one in which to extend and everything to be included) of the pug file
             //changed: true,          // &(boolean: true|false, Def:true).
 Process only those files that have changed
             sourcemaps: false         // &(boolean: true|false, Def:false).
 Sourcemaps files
         },

         //Supported formats: sass, scss, less, styl, css
         css: {
-            autoprefixer: true,       //• (boolean: true|false, true).
+            autoprefixer: true,       //• (boolean: true|false, Def: true).
 Vendor prefixes, so that more browsers use modern chips even though sometimes with small bugs.
 For example -webkit-transition:
             autoprefixerOptions: {    //  (object: for gulp-autoprefixer plugin Def:{browsers: ['last 2 versions'], cascade: false}).
 See details here: //https://github.com/ai/browserslist
                 browsers: ['last 10 versions', "Firefox > 40"],
                 cascade: false